infrawatch/telemetry-framework/docs/overview.rst

 In the modern datacenter, things are dynamic.
 Infrastructure needs to be monitored at a high polling interval, and actions taken quickly.
-Our environments are dyanmic, constantly changing in cloud era.
+Our environments are dynamic, constantly changing in the cloud era.
 An ability to monitor and react to these changing conditions with a strong degree of flexability is why the telemetry framework was created.